How to become an urban planning consultant

 Generally there are no particular educational or professional licensing requirements, but there probably will be ordinary business license requirements, as well as sometimes fictitious name registration or incorporation, if you're going to the sole proprietor as an urban planning consultant.

 If you're going to work for an established firm, of course business licenses and such will be their responsibility.

 The U.S. does have the American Planning Association, a professional association, and then the American Institute of Certified Planners, which maintains a certification program for planners.

 If practicing in the U.S., obtaining the AICP designation, as the certification is called, certainly is desirable.
 Standards are fairly low, so if you know enough to be a city planning consultant, you can meet the education and experience requirements fairly easily and then pass a brief written exam.
 Oh, and pay dues.

 Some states have a certification process of some type also, but these generally don't preclude starting in the consulting business.

 Various specialties of urban planners might have licensing or certification requirements.
 We think of economic development through the programs of the International Economic Development Council.

 The American Planning Association also has just launched specialty certification programs in transportation planning and environmental planning.

-If you want to see things from the client's perspective, we hope someone soon will tell their war stories on our page about city planning consultants
+If you want to see things from the client's perspective, check out our page about city planning consultants